Badlands National Park

-Badlands National Park (Makȟóšiča) is an American national park located in southwestern South Dakota.
+Badlands National Park (Makȟóšiča) is a national park of the United States in southwestern South Dakota.
 The park protects 242756 acre of sharply eroded buttes and pinnacles, along with the largest undisturbed mixed grass prairie in the United States.
 The National Park Service manages the park, with the South Unit being co-managed with the Oglala Lakota tribe.

-The Badlands Wilderness protects 64144 acre of the park's North Unit as a designated wilderness area, and is one site where the black-footed ferret, one of the most endangered mammals in the world, was reintroduced to the wild.
+Located within the White River drainage, the Badlands Wilderness protects 64144 acre of the park's North Unit as a designated wilderness area, and is one site where the black-footed ferret, one of the most endangered mammals in the world, was reintroduced to the wild.
 The South Unit, or Stronghold District, includes sites of 1890s Ghost Dances, a former United States Air Force bomb and gunnery range, and Red Shirt Table, the park's highest point at 3340 ft.

 Authorized as Badlands National Monument on March 4, 1929, it was not established until January 25, 1939.
 Badlands was redesignated a national park on November 10, 1978.
 Under the Mission 66 plan, the Ben Reifel Visitor Center was constructed for the monument in 1957–58.
 The park also administers the nearby Minuteman Missile National Historic Site.
 The movies Dances with Wolves (1990) and Thunderheart (1992) were partially filmed in Badlands National Park.

 This national park was originally a reservation of the Oglala Sioux Indians and spans the southern unit of the park.
 The area around Stronghold Table was originally Sioux territory, and is revered as a ceremonial sacred site rather than a place to live.

 In 1868, at the Second Treaty of Fort Laramie, the United States assured the Sioux that the Badlands shall forever be the property of the Sioux.
-In 1889, however, the treaty was broken and the Badlands were confiscated by the United States and unilaterally incorporated into a national park.
+In 1889, however, the treaty was broken and the Badlands were confiscated by the United States.

 At the end of the 19th century, the Sioux Indians used this area as the site of the Ghost Dance, a ceremony to revive the souls of buffalo and the dead.
 After the last ghost dance in 1890, the United States banned the ritual, but it was revived by the Red Power movement, a movement to restore Indian rights that began in the 1960s.
 In 1980, the U.S. Supreme Court awarded compensation to the Sioux for the abrogation of the 1868 treaty, but the Sioux did not accept the money.